 -

-Nation-State Actors: Nation-state actors can leverage open source software for espionage, sabotage, and propaganda campaigns.
+Nation-State Actors: Nation-state actors can use open source software for espionage, sabotage, and propaganda campaigns.
 They can contribute to open source projects to gain access to sensitive information, inject vulnerabilities into critical infrastructure, or spread disinformation through social media platforms.

 -